stdlib-js/stdlib/docs/dev_faqs.md

 }
 ```

-This config specifies that we need to include `@stdlib/math/base/napi/unary`, `@stdlib/math/base/assert/is-nanf`, `@stdlib/constants/float32/pinf` for compiling the native addon and `@stdlib/math/base/assert/is-nanf`, `@stdlib/constants/float32/pinf` for running benchmarks and examples
+This `config` specifies that we need to include `@stdlib/math/base/napi/unary`, `@stdlib/math/base/assert/is-nanf`, and `@stdlib/constants/float32/pinf` for compiling the native add-on, while `@stdlib/math/base/assert/is-nanf` and `@stdlib/constants/float32/pinf` are required for running benchmarks and examples.

+<a name="pr-naming"></a>

+## How should I name my pull request?

+The best strategy is to go through other relevant PRs and follow their naming conventions.
+If not, use a concise and descriptive title that clearly conveys the purpose of your changes and follows the PR naming guidelines.

+TODO: Can we add a link to the PR naming guidelines here?

+<a name="stdlib-bot"></a>

+## How do I call the stdlib bot on my PR?

+Once you have created your PR, you can call the **stdlib-bot** to perform basic operations such as fixing lint errors, updating copyright years, or merging changes from the `develop` branch into your PR.
+Some commonly used commands:

+- `/stdlib update-copyright-years` - Updates copyright header years.
+- `/stdlib lint-autofix` - Auto-fixes lint errors.

+To see other available bot commands, comment `/stdlib help` on your PR.

+<a name="freq-make-commands"></a>

 ## Frequently used `make` commands

-We use [`GNU Make`][make] as our development utility and task runner for things like generating fixtures, compiling native addons, running tests, examples, benchmarks etc. Some of the most frequently used make commands which you will need in your workflow are:
+We use [`GNU Make`][make] as our development utility and task runner for tasks such as generating fixtures, compiling native add-ons, running tests, examples, and benchmarks.
+Some of the most frequently used `make` commands that you will need in your workflow are:

 ### 1. Install all dependencies